|Carefully read and follow the printed information leaflet from inside your pack.|

 - If you have systemic lupus erythematosus (often called SLE).

-- If you have sickle cell disease, porphyria, or if you have had haemolytic uraemic syndrome (these are blood disorders).
+- If you have sickle cell disease or porphyria, or have had haemolytic uraemic syndrome (these are blood disorders).

 - If you have ever had an allergic reaction to a medicine.

 - If you are taking any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
 This is important because some medicines may stop combined hormonal contraceptives from working properly.

 How to take combined hormonal contraceptives